 4) Andorra is the world’s only co-principality

 A principality is a place ruled by a prince.
 Monaco is an example of a principality.
 Andorra, however, is a co-principality.
-They have two princes who jointly share the position of prince.
+They have two princes who jointly share the title of prince.
 Neither of the two is from Andorra, however.
-One is the President of France, who is currently Nicolas Sarkozy.
+One is the President of France, who is currently Emmanuel Macron.
 The other co-prince is the Bishop of Urgell who is currently Joan Enric Vives Sicília.
 The position is a constitutional one similar to the British Monarchy and holds no real power.
 Except for limited things, the two princes must exercise their authority together, not separately.
 They are the only country where one of their heads of state (the President of France) is democratically elected by another country.
 The other prince (the bishop) is appointed by the head of state of another country (the Pope).

 5) Andorra is the only country in the world with Catalan as its official language

-Catalan is spoken in Spain, bits of France and an even smaller hunk of Sardinia.
+Catalan is spoken in Spain, bits of France and an even smaller chunk of Sardinia.
 However, the only country where it is the official language is in Andorra.
 I’m sure there are many people in Catalonia, however, who would like there to be at least one more country :)

 6) Andorra has never been in a war in almost 1,000 years